mitre/secure-coding-case-studies/c/msccs-heartbleed.md

 Let's examine [commit 731f431497f463f3](https://github.com/openssl/openssl/commit/731f431497f463f3a2a97236fe0187b11c44aead) which fixed the Heartbleed vulnerability.
 We'll examine the "diff" (difference) from its previous commit.
 Line numbers shown are for the updated file.

-In this version, we first check if the record will be long enough to store *any* reply, and if not, the request will be silently discarded (lines 1338-1340; notice that lines that *had* been earlier are moved to lines 1341 and below, because this new check is occurring early in the function).
+In this version, we first check if the record will be long enough to store *any* reply, and if not, the request will be silently discarded (in the updated file these are lines 1338-1340).
+Lines that *had* been early in the function were moved to lines 1341 and below, after this new check.
 [RFC 6520 section 4](https://datatracker.ietf.org/doc/html/rfc6520) says that
 "If the payload_length of a received HeartbeatMessage is too large, the received HeartbeatMessage MUST be discarded silently".
 Previously this wasn't checked.
 Lines 1343-1344 in the new version first check that the payload isn't too large.
-The rest of the lines accurately compute the `write_length` and use *that* as the length to write.
+The rest of the lines accurately compute the `write_length` and use *that* accurate calculation as the length to write.

 ```diff
 fixed file: ssl/d1_both.c